moca40/moca40.github.io/index.md

 ### More Information

-MOCA celebrates it 40th anniversary, telling 40 MOCA stories, collecting and presenting OneWorld Covid-19 Special Collection, forming 2020 MOCA NYC Marathon charity Team fundraising for MOCA's mission and running the 50th TSC NYC Marathon.
+IN 2020, MOCA celebrates its 40th anniversary, telling 40 MOCA stories, collecting and presenting OneWorld Covid-19 Special Collection, and sharing collection's post-fire new acquisitions.

 ### Contact me